appsody/website/content/docs/installing/rhel.md

 # Installing on RHEL

-Follow these steps:
+The easiest way to install and uninstall Appsody on Red Hat Enterprise Linux is to use yum.

+## Prerequisites

-1. To avoid permissions problems on Linux hosts, your user account must be a member of the `docker` group, as detailed in the [Docker documentation](https://docs.docker.com/install/linux/linux-postinstall/), which you can configure by running:
+To avoid permissions problems on Linux hosts, your user account must be a member of the `docker` group, as detailed in the [Docker documentation](https://docs.docker.com/install/linux/linux-postinstall/), which you can configure by running:
 ```
 sudo usermod -aG docker <username>
 ```

+## Installing

+Follow these steps:

-2. Download the latest RPM install package from the [Appsody releases page](https://github.com/appsody/appsody/releases).
+1. Download the latest RPM install package from the [Appsody releases page](https://github.com/appsody/appsody/releases).
 The file is named `appsody-v.r.m-1.x86_64.rpm`, where `v.r.m` indicates the release tag.
-3. To install the package, run:
+2. To install the package, run:

 ```
 sudo yum install <path>/appsody-v.r.m-1.x86_64.rpm